matthodgson/berkeley/README.md

 5. Moving to Production

-  Remember to change #environment = :production and turn on Drupal's CSS aggregation before moving to Production (see sass/README.txt).
+  When ready to move to production, do the following (see sass/README.txt):

+  - Delete all CSS files by running: compass clean
+  - Edit the config.rb file to change environment to Production and turn off Firesass:
+    #environment = :development
+    environment = :production
+    firesass = false
+    #firesass = true
+  - Regenerate all the CSS files by running: compass compile
+  - Turn on CSS and JS aggregation (admin/config/development/performance)

 6. Adding custom styles